DannyArends/GBIC/DesignGG/README.md

 References
 ----------
-Yang Li, Morris A Swertz, Gonzalo Vera, Jingyuan Fu, Rainer Breitling and Ritsert C Jansen - designGG: an R-package and web tool for the optimal design of genetical genomics experiments
+Yang Li, Morris A Swertz, Gonzalo Vera, Jingyuan Fu, Rainer Breitling and Ritsert C Jansen - designGG: an R-package and web tool for the optimal design of genetical genomics experiments BMC Bioinformatics (2009)

 Disclaimer
 ----------